6 Different Types of Chainsaws + Buying Guide

 But aside from the price, make sure to consider the product warranty as a guarantee that the tool you’re investing in is worth it.

 Most chainsaw brands offer a 1-year to 2-year warranty.
-Upon buying, we suggest confirming the terms and conditions with the store or the manufacturer.
+However, I highly recommend confirming the terms and conditions with the store or the manufacturer, just to be on the safe side.

 Chainsaw Maintenance